JUXTAPID- lomitapide mesylate capsule

 Embryofetal Toxicity [see Warnings and Precautions (5.3), Drug Interactions (7.2), Use in Specific Populations (8.1, 8.3)]

 • JUXTAPID is contraindicated in pregnancy since it may cause fetal harm.
-Advise females who become pregnant to discontinue JUXTAPID and inform their healthcare provider of a known or suspected pregnancy.
+Advise female patients who become pregnant to discontinue JUXTAPID and inform their healthcare provider of a known or suspected pregnancy.

-• Advise females of reproductive potential to use effective contraception during treatment with JUXTAPID and for two weeks after the final dose.
+• Advise female patients of reproductive potential to use effective contraception during treatment with JUXTAPID and for two weeks after the final dose.

 • Advise patients who are taking oral contraceptives and experience vomiting or diarrhea while taking JUXTAPID to use an effective alternative contraceptive method until 7 days after resolution of symptoms.